HeroIIC/Git-Hub/README.md

 # Git-Hub
-Hello this is an exercise, i xill merge and resolve this conflict.
+Hello  is an exercise, i xill merge and resolve this conflict.
 Local
 Github